aimeos/aimeos-docs/src/frontend/jsonapi/customer-reviews.md

     });
     ```

-Then, the review identified by its ID is removed from the customer account.
+Then, the review identified by its ID is removed from the customer's account.